 You may be at risk for atrial fibrillation in the early days and weeks after surgery of the heart, lungs, or esophagus.
 Surgery to correct a congenital heart defect can also raise the risk of atrial fibrillation.
 This can happen years after a childhood surgery or when you have surgery as an adult to correct a lifelong condition.

-Typically doctors screen for atrial fibrillation only when you have symptoms.
-However, your doctor may check for of atrial fibrillation as part of your regular medical care.
+Typically doctors screen for atrial fibrillation only when you have risk factors.
+However, your doctor may check for signs of atrial fibrillation as part of your regular medical care.
 Screening tests include checking your pulse or recording your heart’s electrical activity.
 Your doctor may recommend healthy lifestyle changes to help you lower your risk of developing atrial fibrillation.

 Screening may be part of your regular care if you are 65 or older or if you have other risk factors.